-Our core sports are complemented by a number of minor sports, such as Athletics, Cross Country running, Triathlon, Duathlon, Aquathon, Swimming, Tennis and girls’ Cricket.
-Further options such as Fitness, Basketball and Football are offered in the Sixth Form.
+Our main sports are complemented by a number of minor sports, such as badminton, basketball, dance, dodgeball, tennis for boys, volleyball, yoga, pilates, 5-a-side football and strength and conditioning / personal fitness.
 All pupils choose to do one sport per term, taught on one games afternoon, for two hours per week.

 Girls and boys are mainly taught separately, at our games fields located about a mile from the school.
 Representative school teams of all abilities compete during the week in games time, after school and at weekends.
 The school enters all major county tournaments and cup competitions for core sports.
 Gifted and Talented children are supported by a designated strength and conditioning coach who devises individual fitness programmes and monitors injuries and goal setting.

 Form 3 to Upper 4Th (years 7 to 9)

 In addition to Games, Middle School pupils have one hour of PE per week.
 Activities include baseline testing, gymnastics, Invasion games, badminton, and striking and fielding, where technical and physiological skills are complemented by other important tactical skills such as decision making.